Alberto Gilardino: Guangzhou Evergrande

 On 5 July 2014, it was announced that Genoa had accepted a €5 million offer for Gilardino from Chinese side Guangzhou Evergrande.
 Gilardino signed a contract with the Chinese side until 31 December 2016 for an amount of 10 million.
 Gilardino finished his 2014 CSL season in Guangzhou with 5 goals in 14 matches, as Guangzhou won the Chinese Super League title for the fourth consecutive season.

 Return to Fiorentina on loan

 On 25 January 2015, Fiorentina officially announced that the club had made a deal with Guangzhou Evergrande that Gilardino would transfer to Fiorentina on loan until the end of 2014–15 season, with a reported buyout clause of €1.5 million.
-On 31 January, Gilardino scored in the new debut for the viola in a 1–1 draw against Genoa.
+On 31 January, Gilardino scored in his new debut for the viola in a 1–1 draw against Genoa.
 On 26 April, Gilardino scored his 175th Serie A goal in a game against Cagliari.
 On 18 May, he scores a goal against his former team Parma in a 3–0 win of Fiorentina.
 He finished the second half season with 4 goals in 14 matches.
 At the end of the season, Fiorentina decided not to sign him and Gilardino returned to China.